cxa/Mvce/README.md

 There is no any reference to controller inside view too! `View` protocol also requires you bind event emitter.
 What's an event emitter?
 Just a closure `(Event) -> Void`, you can use it to emit event, Mvce will dispatch event to controller and inform it to update model.

-Unfortunately, control elements in UIKit/AppKit use target-action pattern, we can't pass the event emitter to action selector.
-So adopting `EventEmitter` is required to use `emit(event:)` outside `bind(eventEmitter:)`.
-If you use 3rd library that uses closure for controls, adopting `EventEmitter` is not necessary.

-Event is essential part of Mvce.
-Event can be triggered by user from view, also can come from app itself, e.g. networking, clock tick etc..
-In such cases, you can make controller confirming to `EventEmitter`, use `emit(event:)` to emit event inside controller programmatically.

 ### Glue Model, View, and Controller together

 Glue 'em all with `Mvce.glue(model:view:controller:)`, inject to `loadView` or `viewDidLoad` in `UIViewController`/`NSViewController`.
 And lifetime is managed by Mvce.